ErickWesonga/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script prints the absolute path path name of the current working directory
+displaying the contents list of current directory